Giorgi Gabunia: Career

-Currently he is host of program "Post Factum" on Mtavari Arkhi.
+Currently he was host of program "P.S."
+January 2017-July 2019 on Rustavi 2 and "Post Factum" September 2019-May 2022 on Mtavari Arkhi.

+On 7 July 2019, during the Gavrilov's Night rallies, instead of delivering the standard Georgian-language introduction to his program, he addressed Russian President Vladimir Putin in Russian, delivering a profanity-laced speech.

 Assassination Attempt

-The State Security Service of Georgia announced arrest of a Russian citizen on July 15, 2020 for an assassination attempt on Giorgi Gabunia, who had insulted Putin in past.
+The State Security Service of Georgia announced the arrest of a Russian citizen on 15 July 2020 for an assassination attempt on Giorgi Gabunia, who had insulted Putin in past.
 Georgian media and Gabunia's boss later claimed the assassin was sent by Ramzan Kadyrov, who denied the allegations and said that if he had sent someone to kill, they would succeed.
 Kadyrov called Gabunia his enemy and said that he should beg for forgiveness by getting down on his knees, otherwise he would continue to remain one.
 Georgian authorities have not confirmed or denied the allegations against Kadyrov.